Many sports brands have achieved a great deal of brand exposure from their excellent online campaigns, particularly through social media.

 Various professionals and athletes determined the overall winner, who was awarded ‘The Chosen’ lifestyle.

-It’s a great example of Nike taking advantage of social media and user-generated content to build buzz around its niche sport products.
+It’s a great example of Nike taking advantage of social media and user-generated content to build buzz around its niche sports products.

-For this campaign BMW and RedBull united with the pro rider Jorge “Viki” Gomez creating the “BMXplore Tour,” traveling around the world and performing aerobatics with their bikes for all to enjoy.
+For this campaign, BMW and RedBull united with the pro rider Jorge “Viki” Gomez to create the “BMXplore Tour,” travelling around the world and performing aerobatics with their bikes for all to enjoy.

 The idea behind the campaign was to visit places where BMX has never been seen before and to inspire people with new ways of expressing art using a bicycle, whilst promoting a young and healthy lifestyle (and their brands of course).

-BMX and RedBull received a high brand visibility and awareness through social media.
-Not only was Gomez promoting the products he likes around the world, he cemented them in the minds of his many followers through social media.
+BMX and RedBull received high brand visibility and awareness through social media.
+Not only was Gomez promoting the products he likes around the world, but he also cemented them in the minds of his many followers through social media.